-Although the office of Master was created in 1954, the Master had no judicial powers until late 1987 when new Rules of Court which replaced the existing rules and amendments made to the Supreme Court Act came into force.
-Section 11(1) of the Act now provides that the Court consists of the Judges and the Master.
-The Master's jurisdiction is limited to civil matters by the Act and the Rules of Court.
-An appeal lies from the decision of a Master to a single Judge of the Court.
+Although the office of Master was created in 1954 (now referred to as the Associate Judge), the Master had no judicial powers until late 1987 when new Rules of Court which replaced the existing rules and amendments made to the Supreme Court Act came into force.
+Section 11(1) of the Act now provides that the Court consists of the Judges and an Associate Judge.
+The Associate Judge's jurisdiction is limited to civil matters by the Act and the Rules of Court.
+An appeal lies from the decision of an Associate Judge to a single Judge of the Court.

 The Court does not have its own budget.
 Administration, management and provision of the resources, including financial resources, for the operation of the Court is provided by Court Support Services, a Division of the Department of Justice, which is also similarly responsible for all other courts in the Northern Territory.
 The office is managed by a Director who is responsible to the Chief Executive Officer, as well as to the Judges in relation to matters affecting the administration of the Supreme Court.
 Staff provided by the Office, include the Registrar of the Supreme Court and Registry staff, the Librarian and Library staff, the Sheriff and Deputy Sheriff (including security staff) and court orderlies.
 Judges’ staff are under the immediate control of their individual Judge, although employed by the Office and subject to public sector regulations.